danyaberezun/KEEPs/README.md

 Output of the algorithm is a set of bounds for type parameters used in types in the intersections (or more generally, reachable in this node of the control-flow graph).

-This algorithm could be merged with the smart-casting as it also infers the bound for the real type as well as for type parameters.
+This algorithm could be merged with the smart casting as it also infers the bound for the real type as well as for type parameters.
 The algorithm consists of two parts, generation of subtyping and equality constraints and their resolution.